bartossh/static_scanner/README.md

 - [ ] Scan slack.
 - [ ] Scan Postgres database.
 - [ ] Scan MongoDB database.
-- [ ] Local DAG scan history to deduplicate findings with.
 - [ ] Found secret per person.
 - [ ] Validate secret.
 - [ ] Identify when a finding has been remediated.